Think2wiceKK/Logger/README.md

+# **Logger**

-Logger is a Cross Platform dynamic library project.
+This is a Cross Platform dynamic library project.

-This project can be used as logging library in your personal projects as a dynamic library, which provides logMessage API to store all the logging procedure in a file.
+This can be used in your personal projects as a dynamic library, which provides logMessage API to store all the logging procedure needed in a file.

-This project identifies the current OS on which it is running and creates a folder name and a file inside the folder to store all the logging information, when logMessage API is used.
+This project identifies the current OS on which it is running, which creates a folder with respect to default logging path of the identified OS with a file inside it to store all the logging information, when logMessage API is used.